The2ndSlimShady/SlimScript/docs/docs.md

 do testFunc
 ```

-The import function takes everything to its left, gets their string representation then imports the corresponding module if it exists.
+The import function takes everything to its right, gets their string representation then imports the corresponding module if it exists.
 Notice that when runtime importing, file extension is written manually.

 Let's run the code with input `test`: